-Following the notification of award, tenderer(s) to which the contract is to be awarded (including consortium members), must supply evidence that they do not fall into the exclusion situations, unless such evidence has already been submitted earlier in the procedure.
+Following the notification of award, tenderer(s) to which the contract is to be awarded (including consortium members), must supply evidence that they do not fall into the exclusion situations, unless such evidence has already been submitted earlier ed by the in the procedure.
 The contracting authority may waive this requirement in the case of lower value tender, upon its judgement.

-&lt;sup>6 The decision of the contracting authority needs to be duly documented
+&lt;sup>5 The decision of the contracting authority needs to be duly documented